dativebase/old/docs/datastructure.rst

 assume that the ``utteranceType`` value of *F2* is "Metalanguage Utterance" (since it is a recording of an utterance in the language of analysis and translation, i.e., English).
-Now imagine a form *F* whose transcription is "oki" and whose only gloss is "hello" and which is associated to files *F1* and *F2*.
+Now imagine a form *F* whose transcription is "oki" and whose only translation is "hello" and which is associated to files *F1* and *F2*.
 If there are a good number of forms like *F*, then an application making use of this OLD web service would be able to reasonably assume that *F1*, being an object language utterance associated to *F* is a recording of a speaker uttering the linguistic form that is transcribed in *F*.
 Such an application could then use such forms to automatically generate audio/textual language learning games or talking dictionaries.

 .. _form-data-structure: